PlasmaFAIR/fortitude/docs/rules/multiple-allocations-with-stat.md

 deallocations.

 ## Why is this bad?
-When allocating or deallocating multiple arrays at once, the use of a `stat` parameter will permit the program to continue running even if one of the allocations or deallocations fails.
+When allocating or deallocating multiple variables at once, the use of a `stat` parameter will permit the program to continue running even if one of the allocations or deallocations fails.
 However, it may not be clear which allocation or deallocation caused the error.

-To avoid confusion, it is recommended to use separate allocate or deallocate statements for each array and check the `stat` parameters individually.
+To avoid confusion, it is recommended to use separate allocate or deallocate statements for each variable and check the `stat` parameters individually.